 Get to know all the functions and details exposed by the company since its creation to stay closer to the data processing and storage presented by the different Cisco nexus password encryption types.

-The Cisco Nexus Switch series have a primary function of facilitating connections and resource management in data centers that are SDN networks.
+The Cisco Nexus Switch series has a primary function of facilitating connections and resource management in data centers that are SDN networks.

-In this way, they take advantage of the information and storage services through data and Ethernet and IP networks that allow creating open and programmable bases in an optimized virtual way.
+In this way, they take advantage of the information and storage services through data and Ethernet and IP networks that allow the creation of open and programmable bases in an optimized virtual way.

 The Nexus switching range

 We review the main Cisco Nexus switching models that are available and have marked the company’s technologies.

 - – Nexus 4001 IBM Blade Center switch.

 - – Nexus 5000 series.